stefanomartins91/stefanomartins91/README.md

 <div>

 - 👨‍🎓 I’m currently learning ➡️ <strong> SQL After that, I'm planning on starting a Python course. </strong>

-- 💬 Ask me about ➡️ **whatever!
+- 💬 Ask me about ➡️ **Whatever!
 From music to movies, to life in other planets and even after death, I love to have deep conversations!**

 - 📫 How to reach me ➡️ **stefano.rcastilho@gmail.com**